How do I sign up for MTD for Income Tax?

 If you’re unsure whether the new rules will apply to you, use HMRC’s tool to check if you need to use MTD for Income Tax.

-To learn more about the initiative, read our guide on what MTD for Income Tax means for you
+To learn more, read our guide on what MTD for Income Tax means for you.

 Signing up for MTD for Income Tax voluntarily: what to know before you commit

-The first group of taxpayers isn’t required to sign up for MTD for Income Tax until the spring of 2026.
-However, HMRC is inviting certain self-employed people and landlords to do so voluntarily.
+The first group of taxpayers is required to sign up for MTD for Income Tax in spring of 2026.
+However, HMRC is inviting certain self-employed people and landlords to voluntarily sign up early.

-If you meet all of the following criteria, you’re eligible for voluntary signup.
+If you meet all of the following criteria, you’re eligible to sign up voluntarily.

-If you’re eligible, you might be thinking about signing up for MTD for Income Tax voluntarily to get ahead of the curve and avoid the stressful scenario of having to sign up at the last minute.
+If you’re eligible, you might be thinking about signing up for MTD for Income Tax voluntarily to get ahead of the curve and avoid the stress of having to sign up at the last minute.

 You might also be eager to have more time to adapt to a new way of keeping your financial records and reporting your income to HMRC.

-Before you begin the process of signing up voluntarily, there are four important points to consider carefully.
+Before you begin the process of signing up voluntarily, you should carefully consider these points.

-1. You’ll need to tell your accountant.
+- You’ll need to tell your accountant.
 If you work with an accountant, you need to tell them about your intention to sign up for MTD for Income Tax voluntarily so they can continue to support you effectively.
 Be aware that they may advise you to wait until a later date to sign up.
-Alternatively, they might ask you to avoid signing up directly so they can do so on your behalf.
+Alternatively, they might ask you not to sign up directly so they can do so on your behalf.

-3. You may face a penalty if you fail to follow the rules.
+- You may face a penalty if you fail to follow the rules.
 For the 2024/25 and 2025/26 tax years, there are no penalties for late or inaccurate quarterly submissions.
 However, there are still consequences for failing to follow the rules of MTD for Income Tax after signing up.
 From January 2026 onwards, you could be fined for submitting inaccurate or late final declarations, paying your Income Tax late or failing to keep digital records.
-You can learn more about MTD penalties on HMRC’s website.
+You can learn more about MTD penalties for those who volunteer to join the test phase on HMRC’s website.

-4. You may still need to submit a Self Assessment tax return.
-This will apply if you haven’t yet filed a tax return before, or if you haven’t filed your return for the most recent tax year.
-For example, if you sign up for MTD for Income Tax voluntarily in December 2025 and haven’t submitted your 2024/25 tax return, you’ll still need to do so before the 31st January 2026 Self Assessment deadline
+- You may still need to submit a Self Assessment tax return.
+This will apply if you haven’t filed a tax return before, or if you haven’t filed your return for the most recent tax year.
+For example, if you sign up for MTD for Income Tax voluntarily in December 2025 and haven’t submitted your 2024/25 tax return, you’ll still need to do so before the 31st January 2026 Self Assessment deadline.

 Get ready to sign up for MTD for Income Tax in five simple steps